klahnakoski/jsImport/README.md

 Here are some of complications to look out for

-**ONLY WORKS IN FIREFOX**
+**Only known to work in Firefox an Chrome**

-This has only ever been tried on Firefox.
+This has only ever been tried on Firefox and Chrome.

-**STILL HAS BUGS**
+**Still has bugs**

-Only the most naive logic is used to pre-process the Javascript and pull out ```importScript()``` calls.
+Only the most naive logic is used to pre-process the Javascript and pull out `importScript()` calls.
+As long as you don't have a namespace collision with `importScript` you should be fine.

-**SLOW**
+**Slow**

-All scripts are loaded immediately, which can delay apparent page loading.
-Caching reduces the load times significantly, but I suggest some sort of default screen while the user waits.
+Scripts are loaded dynamically, which can delay apparent page loading when importing many files.
+Caching reduces the load times significantly (set `FORCE_RELOAD = false`).

-**NO PACKAGE MANGER**
+.

+**No Package Manager**

-Slowness could be solved if the dependecy analysis and minification was done at deployment time.
+Imports would be significantly faster if there was a package manager to concatenate and minify the code at deployment time.
 No such code has been written to do this yet

-**NOT DYNAMIC**

-The dependency analysis is done once for the whole page.
-If there are JS files that never get used, they are still loaded.
-Maybe this library can be extended to perform dynamic loads.
+**Debugging Mode**

+When debugging, set `FORCE_RELOAD = false`; the suffix added to all imported files can mess with the debugger breakpoints.,